John Tecklenburg: Early life and education

-An Orangeburg native, Tecklenburg graduated from Georgetown University in Washington, D.C., with a Bachelor of Science in chemistry and later studied jazz at Berklee College of Music in Boston.
+Tecklenburg is a native of Orangeburg, South Carolina.
+He graduated from Georgetown University in Washington, D.C., with a Bachelor of Science in chemistry and later studied jazz at Berklee College of Music in Boston.

 Career

 Tecklenburg was Charleston's director of economic development from 1995 to 1999.
 He is a commercial realtor.

 Tecklenburg ran for mayor of Charleston and won against Leon Stavrinakis on November 17, 2015.
 Tecklenburg was preceded by Joe Riley who was mayor of Charleston for 40 years.

 In June 2020, in the wake of widespread protests against racism, Mayor Tecklenburg announced a decision to remove a statue of John C. Calhoun, a prominent South Carolinian defender of slavery, from a prominent public space in Charleston, in Marion Square.

 Personal life

 Tecklenburg and his wife Sandy have five children and five grandchildren.

 In May 2018, Tecklenburg was removed from being a conservator for an elderly woman.
 Tecklenburg had used his ward's funds to make unsecured loans to himself and his wife totaling $80,000.
 He had not sought the court's approval as required by law.